Careers

 Addressing the needs of each student

-All students have at least three impartial careers advice sessions led by Mrs John from Prospects.
-Students are supported through targeted careers advice based on their career interest or industry type.
-Students with additional needs or are at risk are allocated additional one-to-one careers advice sessions to ensure that they choose the correct pathway for their own career aims with the additional support of our SENCo and LA.
+All students have at least three impartial careers advice sessions (Year 7, 9 and 11 with the option to have further sessions in Years 12 & 13) led by Mrs John from Prospects.
+Students with additional needs or are at risk are offered further one-to-one careers advice sessions to ensure that they choose the correct pathway for their own career aims with the additional support of our SENCo and LA.

-Our mentoring team, led by Mr Datson, with the support of Mrs Alexander and Mrs Millbery, support our students through a range of programmes.
+Our mentoring department, led by Mr Datson, supports our students through a range of programmes.

 Next Gen Leadership Programme